mamuz/PhpDependencyAnalysis/CONTRIBUTING.md

 Thank you for contributing!

-Before merging your pull-request here are some guidelines that you need to follow.
+Here are some guidelines that you need to follow.
-These guidelines exist not to annoy you, but to keep the code base clean, unified and future proof.
+These guidelines exist to keep the code base clean.

 ## Workflow